Ilexpwh/hadoop-community-detection/README.md

-# hadoop hw from cuhk in the past.
+#group hadoop assignment from cuhk in the past.